Being an ateb Board Member puts you in a great position to make a difference to the lives of many people across West Wales. Board Membership:

 It sounds a lot of responsibility, what risks are attached to Board membership?

-As Board Member, you are making decisions regarding the running of the business and you will need to abide by our code of governance.
-The Welsh Government as our main regulator has powers to step into or intervene where things are going well, this could involve changing the Board composition.
-As a matter of course, ateb carries insurance as a contingency for Board Members work.
+As Board Member, you are making decisions regarding the running of the business and you will need to abide by our Code of Governance.
+The Welsh Government as our main regulator has powers to step in or intervene where things are not going well, this could involve changing the Board composition.
+As a matter of course, ateb carries insurance as a contingency for Board Members’ work.

 Why do people become Board Members?